benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_mac.md

 This obviously defeats the purpose of creating a *Time Stamper* application (.app) package, as the standalone *Time Stamper* application is meant to be truly standalone in the sense that it should not need to rely on any outside libraries that do not already come preinstalled on any modern *Macintosh* computer.<br />

-There is a workaround for this problem which involves copying a few libraries from your *anaconda3*/*miniconda3* folder to the *Time Stamper* .app package:
+There is a workaround for this problem which involves copying a few libraries from your *anaconda3*/*miniconda3* folder to the *Time Stamper* application (.app) package:
 * Find your *anaconda3*/*miniconda3* directory by entering the following command from *Terminal*:
     ```
     which python